It is hard to lose your best friend human or canine.

 I named him Charming.
 He is like Merlin in that he is a poodle.

 That is where the similarities end.
 When I first brought him home I kept thinking Merlin would like him.
 I still miss my Merlin.
 Charming makes me laugh and he keeps me busy.
-Not only do I have to teach him the regular dog stuff like walking on a leash, sit, stay, recall do not potty in the house; but I have teach him to like baths and be groomed.
+Not only do I have to teach him the regular dog stuff like walking on a leash, sit, stay, recall do not potty in the house; but I have teach him to like baths and grooming.
 We are learning together.
 I have never raised a puppy myself.
 I always adopted older dogs.
 This is a lot of fun.
 See what I mean?

 Yes, that is marsh mud.
 This type of getting dirty takes a special talent.
 Merlin taught GG about the marsh, and GG taught Charming.